 La Jolla Cove is easily the most beautiful paddle board spot on our list.
 Paddle along towering rocky cliffs and witness the cove’s prosperous marine life.
 Watch seals sunbath on the cliffs and birds gracefully fly in packs along the shoreline.
 La Jolla Cove is one of the true Jewels of the San Diego’s coastline.

 While paddle boarding, you’re likely to encounter bat rays, leopard sharks, jellyfish, sea turtles and even real sharks (the harmless types!).
 In addition, La Jolla paddle boarding offers an unparalleled view of the majestic cliffs and caves along the shoreline to compliment the sea life.
 Even when conditions are not perfect. it’s still one of the most beautiful spots to paddle in San Diego.

 - The best paddle board spot for viewing a plethora of marine life

 - The most scenic paddle board spot in San Diego

 - Right in the heart of the gorgeous town of La Jolla

 4) Del Mar – Dog Beach

 The spot that’s the furthest north on our list is Del Mar’s Dog Beach.
 This beach is a fantastic hybrid paddle board spot providing both calm waters that allow you to flat water paddle, as well as river mouth ideal for SUP surfing.

 Del Mar has maintained its status as a dog-friendly city since founded in 1959.
-North Beach, is known to dog owners as “Dog Beach” because it’s the only beach in San Diego that allows dogs (a section of Ocean Beach does too).
+North Beach, is known to dog owners as “Dog Beach” because it’s the one of the only beaches in San Diego that allows dogs (a section of Ocean Beach does too).
 The beach located north of 29th street and stretches nearly one half mile from the border of Solana Beach.